Parent guide · Cost

 • Why such a wide range? +

 Three drivers.
-Level — A-level Further Maths tutors charge more than KS2 SATs tutors because the supply of qualified people is smaller.
-Specialism — Oxbridge admissions, UCAT prep, top-grade-target work command premiums because relatively few tutors deliver them.
-Location — London and the South East run 20-40% above national averages, partly cost of living and partly demand density.
+Level: A-level Further Maths tutors charge more than KS2 SATs tutors because the supply of qualified people is smaller.
+Specialism: Oxbridge admissions, UCAT prep, and top-grade-target work command premiums because relatively few tutors deliver them.
+Location: London and the South East run 20-40% above national averages, partly cost of living and partly demand density.
 A solid 'rate floor' for a credentialed UK tutor is around £25/hr at GCSE; below that, you're typically getting tutors with limited experience or in low-cost-of-living regions.

 • Are platform fees and commissions included in those rates? +